astronomer/astro-docs/cloud/stable/04_customize-airflow/02_manage-airflow-versions.md

 └── requirements.txt # For any Python packages
 ```

-Depending on the OS distribution and version of Airflow you want to run, you'll want to reference the corresponding Astronomer Certified image in the FROM statement of your Dockerfile.
+Depending on the OS distribution and version of Airflow you want to run, you'll want to reference the corresponding Astronomer Certified image in the FROM statement of your `Dockerfile`.

 ### 2. Choose your new Astronomer Certified Image